splunk/docker-splunk/documentation/STORAGE_OPTIONS.md

 ## Data Storage ##
 This section will cover examples of different options for configuring data persistance.
 This includes both indexed data and configuration items.
-Splunk does not officially support data persistence in container environments.
-The following are intended as examples and unofficial guidelines.
+Splunk only supports data persistence to volumes mounted outside of the container.
+Data persistence for folders inside of the container are not supported.
+The following are intended as only as examples and unofficial guidelines.

 ### Storing indexes and search artifacts ###
 Splunk Enterprise, by default, Splunk Enterprise uses the var directory for indexes, search artifacts, etc. In the public image, the Splunk Enterprise